DarkflameUniverse/DarkflameServer/README.md

 For Windows, refer to [Docker_Windows.md](/Docker_Windows.md).

 ### Linux builds
-Make sure packages like `gcc`, `cmake`, and `zlib` are installed.
+Make sure packages like `gcc`, and `zlib` are installed.
 Depending on the distribution, these packages might already be installed.
 Note that on systems like Ubuntu, you will need the `zlib1g-dev` package so that the header files are available. `libssl-dev` will also be required as well as `openssl`.

-CMake must be version 3.14 or higher!
+CMake must be version 3.18 or higher!

 #### Build the repository